stroncis/numpy-image-shredder/README.md

         > Applied to Green = (R * 0.349) + (G * 0.686) + (B * 0.168)
         > Applied to Blue = (R * 0.272) + (G * 0.534) + (B * 0.131)
         > ```
-        > Changing coefficients, different sepia variations can be achieved, [more on topic](https://leware.net/photo/blogSepia.html).
+        > Changing coefficients, different sepia variations can be achieved, so in most cases software developers or camera manufacturers have their own version.
+[More on topic](https://leware.net/photo/blogSepia.html).

     *   **Brightness Up/Down**: `np.clip(img_copy + 30, 0, 255)` or `np.clip(img_copy - 30, 0, 255)`.
 A constant value is added to or subtracted from every pixel value in the NumPy array. `np.clip` ensures values remain in the valid [0, 255] range.